Phone: (435) 628-4411

 Remember, the prosecutor must authorize the abeyance plea.
 A plea in abeyance is not possible if they do not approve.

-If you have been arrested on criminal charges in Utah and want to enter a plea in abeyance, you need the help of Douglas D. Terry & Associates, a Southern Utah-based criminal defense firm.
+If you have been arrested on criminal charges in Utah and want to enter a plea in abeyance, you need the help of Terry Law, a Southern Utah-based criminal defense firm.
 Contact our law firm right now to speak with a St. George, UT criminal defense lawyer about your case.
 Our experienced trial lawyers can help you fight for your rights and future.